'Insane' U.S. diesel, gasoline prices hard to crack for refiners

 Instead of minting bigger profits on refining gasoline, they are seeing margins shrink because of oversupply, potentially leading to disappointing earnings.
 U.S. gasoline inventories are currently about 9 percent above their five-year average, according to data from the U.S. Energy Information Administration.

-The gasoline oversupply has presented refiners with the unusual dilemma of whether to switch summer output toward distillates.
+The gasoline oversupply has presented refiners with the unusual dilemma of whether to switch summer output towards distillates.

 It is a mirror image of what happened with distillate products in the winter, when weak demand for diesel and heating oil left a big surplus in those products, and hammered independent refiners’ earnings at a time when those products are normally in high use.